 - STOCHASMOS web-based platform for the design of computer-supported collaborative inquiry learning environments

-Below you can find more information about both educational platforms.
+Below you can find more information about the educational platforms and applications.

 “Trace Readers” (Georgiou & Kyza, 2013) is a location aware AR application designed for supporting students’ AR location-based, outdoors investigations at a variety of sites with educational interest (e.g. archaeological and historical sites, environmental and ecological sites etc.).
 “Trace Readers” combines two different components: an application and an authoring tool that allows the development of custom AR learning environments for inquiry-based learning.
 The designer can create a video-based scenario within the AR learning environment, which includes multimedia-based content, such as text, videos, images or graphs.
 In addition, the authoring tool provides the opportunity to relate each data source with a location in the real world, thus creating physical hotspots which are triggered as learners approach them.
 This functionality allows designers to augment a real-world location by creating a dynamic layer on top of the physical space.